sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-onelogin-configurations.rst

-OneLogin Fire Insights SAML Configuration
+OneLogin Sparkflows SAML Configuration
 ====================

-Fire Insights can be Configured with SAML 2.0 OneLogin as below.
+Sparkflows can be Configured with SAML 2.0 OneLogin as below.

 Go to folder ``conf/sso.saml.properties`` file: